ThabanisGood/ThabanisGood/README.md

-- 👋 Hi, I’m @Thabani a Junior Web developer from
-South Africa on a mission to build cool things on the web.
+- 👋 Hi, I’m @ThabanisGood a Junior Web developer from South Africa on a mission to build cool things on the web.
 When I am not staring at my screen, you can find me watching animated videos or movies.